-The school has the highest aspirations for all of our learners.
-If learners believe they will be successful, they will be.
-We work hard to embed within them confidence and a desire for success in all that they do.
 Our aspirations programmes involves cultural and philosophical activities which help young people develop this.
 Education outside of the school premises is key to this.

-Every learner is involved in at least three cultural trips every year, designed to expand their horizons and all learners will have the opportunity to experience foreign travel.
-In addition, a wide range of excursions take place across all faculties in the school which support learning across the curriculum.
+Every learner is involved in at least three cultural trips every year, designed to expand their horizons and learners visit at least two universities to better understand the world of higher education.
+In addition, a wide range of excursions regularly take place across all faculties in the school which support learning across the curriculum.